kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 #### Beta

-- Feature implemented behind the `EtcdRangeStream` feature gate, default on.
+- Feature implemented behind the `EtcdRangeStream` feature gate, default off initially.
+May flip to default on within Beta if testing data and API Machinery leads agree there is sufficient signal of stability.
 - Watch cache initialization routes through `RangeStream` with automatic `Unimplemented` fallback for older etcd.
 - Feature is covered with unit, integration, and e2e tests.